typable/rc/README.md

 ## Usage

-The "rc" command allows you to manage your config files without the hassle of remembering the location of all your files.<br/>
 After adding your config files to the "rc" configuration, you can now access them by typing "rc" and the name of the program.

 ```bash